Updated - Feature Release 2.9.3 (June 22, 2021): Link supported as Creative Type [Details]

 Enabling Fail Traffic allows you set rules for where Invalid Clicks will be sent from this Offer.
 When disabled, Invalid Clicks will be sent to an empty page.
 One of the most effective tools for managing Fail Traffic is a Smart Link.

 Upload creative files to send to Partners for their promotions.
-This option allows you to upload: Archive (Zip file with multiple creatives up to 100 MB), images, videos and emails.
+This option allows you to upload: archives (zip file with multiple creatives up to 100 MB), images, videos, links and emails.
 Max individual file size is 20 MB.

 Useful information if you're working with Email Partners.
 You can display approved 'Subject' and 'From' lines, implement suppression lists and more.